'Brazen' drone footage of Raptors championship party 'a slap in the face,' pilot instructor says | CBC News

 CBC Toronto emailed Gu, who calls himself a "digital nomad" on his Instagram account, but has not received a response.

-The Mavic Pro is not approved to fly over crowds in Canada, according to Clarke and other drone pilots CBC has spoken to.
-But in the video, Gu talks about releasing it over the crowd in Nathan Phillips Square.
+The Mavic Pro is not approved to fly over crowds in Canada, according to Clarke and other drone pilots who spoke to CBC.
+But in the video, Gu talks about releasing it over the crowd in Nathan Phillips Square outside city hall.

-Clarke noted a drone accident could cause injuries in a crowd, but also, drones can be weaponized to cause extensive damage and he said Transport Canada's response to this situation "was really not up to snuff."
+Clarke said a drone accident could cause injuries in a crowd, and drones can be weaponized to cause extensive damage.
+He said Transport Canada's response to this situation "was really not up to snuff.

 "I don't want to put the panic onto everybody but we've got to look outside the box here," said Clarke, noting Prime Minister Justin Trudeau was in attendance that day.